 A Georgia Non-Compete Agreement is a legal document that allows employers to restrict an employee’s ability to go and work for a competitor or to provide competing services either during their employment with the company or after leaving Georgia.

 Non-competes are often temporary documents that limit where an employee can work after leaving an employer.

 Legally Enforceable in Georgia?

 Non-compete agreements in Georgia are legally enforceable, but there are limits on what can be enforced.
-In most cases, non-competes are only allowed for “key” employees, which is defined in the Georgia code as employees in the top 5% of income within the company.
+In most cases, non-competes are only allowed for “key” employees, defined in § 13-8-53 as employees in the company’s top 5% income.

 The following items can be protected with a non-compete agreement in Georgia:

 - Valuable confidential information that does not otherwise qualify as a trade secret